jamsocket/jamsocket/cli/README.md

 ## `jamsocket backend terminate BACKENDS`

-Terminates one or more backends given the backend name(s).
+Terminates one or more backends given the backend ID(s).

 ```
 USAGE